adjust/dev-docs/docs/web/features/recording/events.md

 Partner parameters don't appear in raw data by default.
 You can add the `{partner_parameters}` placeholder to receive them as a single string.
 :::

-Add callback parameters to your event by creating a {{ partnerMethodName }} array containing the following information:
+Add callback parameters to your event by creating a `partnerParams` array containing the following information:

 ```{list-table}
 :header-rows: 1